Efrem Winters: Career

 In his junior season of 1984–85, the Fighting Illini started the season with 11 wins and only 2 losses prior to the Big Ten opener against Minnesota, reaching an overall ranking of #4 in the nation.
 However, the team would falter and lose its next two games, dropping them in the conference standings and a national ranking of #15 in the nation.
 Winters, on the other hand, would not be able to recreate the same magical sophomore season results, finishing third on the team in scoring, but first in blocked shots and rebounding.
-The Illini would finish the season 26-9 overall and 12-6 in the conference, second to Michigan.
+The Illini would finish the season 26–9 overall and 12–6 in the conference, second to Michigan.
 After the season, Winters was named third team All-Big Ten and was also dubbed a team captain for his senior season.
 The Illini would once again garner a berth in the NCAA tournament, this time placed in the East Regional as a #3 seed.
-The Illini would defeat Jim Calhoun and the Northeastern Huskies in the first round and the Georgia Bulldogs in the second round, setting up a showdown with Bobby Cremins and the Georgia Tech Yellow Jackets in the East Regional Semi-Final.
-Georgia Tech, behind the efforts of Mark Price and John Salley would prevail, knocking Winters and the Fighting Illini out of the tournament in the "Sweet-Sixteen".
+The Illini defeated the Northeastern Huskies in the first round and the Georgia Bulldogs in the second round before being eliminated by Georgia Tech in the East Regional Semi-Final.

-During Winter's senior season, the Illini continued their winning ways for 1985-86 by winning 10 of their first 12 games, including the Braggin' Rights game played against Missouri.
+During Winters' senior season, the Illini continued their winning ways for 1985–86 by winning 10 of their first 12 games, including the Braggin' Rights game played against Missouri.
 Overall Illinois would finish the season with its fourth consecutive 20+ winning campaign by holding a 22 and 10 record while finishing fourth in the Big Ten with a 11 and 7 record, losing twice to Bob Knight and the Indiana Hoosiers.
 During the season the team would win the Illini Classic and finish the year with an AP ranking of number 19.
 Winters and the Illini would gain a fourth consecutive bid to the NCAA tournament, receiving a #4 seed in the Southeast Regional.
 After defeating Fairfield in the first round, the Illini would lose to Wimp Sanderson and the Alabama Crimson Tide in the second round.
 After the season, Winters would be named honorable mention All-Big Ten while finishing third on the team in scoring and blocked shots and second on the team in rebounding behind Ken Norman.
 During his playing time at Illinois, Winters' teams would win 95 of 130 games, winning 73% of the time and make the NCAA tournament each year.